-Clara has acted in a number of high-profile cases, including the OW Bunker litigation, described by Lloyd’s List as “the most spectacular shipping legal imbroglio so far this century”; Lakatamia v Nobu Su EWHC 3611 (Comm), a US$80 million claim on an oral contract for the purchase of derivatives; and Al-Mojil v Protiviti, a US$450 million professional negligence claim due to be tried in the DIFC Courts in May.
+Clara has acted in a number of high-profile cases, including the OW Bunker litigation (Supreme Court and Court of Appeal), described by Lloyd’s List as “the most spectacular shipping legal imbroglio so far this century”; Lakatamia v Nobu Su EWHC 3611 (Comm), an US$80 million claim on an oral contract for the purchase of derivatives; and Al-Mojil v Protiviti, a US$450 million professional negligence claim in the DIFC Courts.

 If you are interested in instructing Clara, please contact the clerks.
 Clara is happy to accept pro bono instructions in appropriate cases.